 Furthermore, an interruption in certain key relationships could materially affect our ability to market our products and could have a material adverse effect on our results of operations and financial condition.
 Our Separation from MetLife could prompt some third parties to re-price, modify or terminate their distribution or vendor relationships with us.
 An interruption or significant change in certain key relationships could materially affect our ability to market our products and could have a material adverse effect on our results of operations and financial condition.
 In February 2016, Fidelity, which was responsible for \$209 million or 36% of the annualized new premium ("ANP") for our annuity products for the year ended December 31, 2015, elected to suspend its distribution relationship with us following the announcement of the planned separation from MetLife.
-The suspension of sales by such distributors may elect to suspend, alter, reduce or terminate their distribution relationships with us for various reasons, including uncertainty related to our Separation from MetLife, changes in our distribution strategy, adverse developments in our business, adverse rating agency actions, or concerns about market-related risks.
+The suspension of sales by such distributor was the primary cause of a significant reduction in our sales of variable annuities year-over-year for the year ended December 31, 2016.
+Other distributors may elect to suspend, alter, reduce or terminate their distribution relationships with us for various reasons, including uncertainty related to our Separation from MetLife, changes in our distribution strategy, adverse developments in our business, adverse rating agency actions, or concems about market-related risks.
 We are also at risk that key distribution partners may merge, change their business models in ways that affect how our products are sold, or terminate their distribution contracts with us, or that new distribution channels could emerge and adversely impact the effectiveness of our distribution efforts.
 In addition, we rely on a core number of our distributors to produce the majority of our sales.
 If any one such distributor were to terminate its relationship with us or reduce the amount of sales which it produces for us our results of operations could be adversely affected.
 An increase in bank and broker-dealer consolidation activity could increase competition for access to distributors, result in greater distribution expenses and impair our ability to market products through these channels.
 Consolidation of distributors and/or other industry changes may also increase the likelihood that distributors will try to renegotiate the terms of any existing selling agreements to terms less favorable to us.